Gravity Payments

 In this article, you’ll learn:

-• What a working capital loan is
+• What is working capital funding

 • What a term loan is

-What is a Working Capital Loan?
+What is Working Capital funding?

 Note: working capital is calculated by taking current assets (such as cash, accounts receivable, and inventory) and subtracting current liabilities (such as accounts payable, wages payable, and short-term debts).